mihaianghel/foursquare-integration-test/README.md

 * **Vaadin**- for UI
 * **Apache HTTP Client** - for http calls
 * **Apache Commons IO/Lang** - utility libraries
+* **Lombok** - for reducing boilerplate code

 ##Approach
+The application has a GUI component which calls a service with the data selected by the user.
+The service calls a DAO layer, which in the current implementation is an in-memory cache.
-The application has a main service which calls an HTTP client.
-The client supports a maximum of 50 concurrent connections and has a 5 second timeout set.
-The response from the Foursquare API is cached to avoid unnecessary trips.
-The cache is flushed every minute (for the sake of the demo) in order to avoid memory issues.
-The response from Foursquare API is deserialized using Gson library and then forwarded to the view component for rendering.
+This is populated by regularly calling the Foursquare API through an HTTP client which supports 50 concurrent connections and has a timeout set for 5 seconds.
+The response from the API is deserialized using Gson library, stored in the cache and sent to the view component for rendering.

 ##Build and start the app